Associates live the MMM Charism

-Incredible, Inspiring, Incarcerated Women
+Incredible, Inspiring, Incarcerated Women (from MMM 2009 Yearbook)

 For the past fourteen years, Nancy Hinds, MMM Associate and founder of the Hinds Hospice in Fresno, California, has been involved with incredible, inspiring women who happen to be in prison; many are there for life.
 They choose to accept responsibility for their past actions but have now committed themselves to living within the prison while helping to change the lives of others for good.

 One inmate trained seven years ago to be a hospice volunteer and to spend vigils watching with inmates who are dying so they are not alone.

 We, the AMMMs of Capim Grosso, have worked with many MMM Sisters over the years.
 Their pastoral work and mission resonates with our own involvement as women and men, single and married, in the struggle for a better life for those on the margins of society.